boylebryce/chat-thing/README.md

 ### Client
 - Connect to the server over a network
-- Allow the user to create new accounts
+- Allow the user to create new accounts, using a username, that is unique and a password
 - Allow the user to log in with an existing account
 - On successful login, allow the user to select a chat room to join
 - Display the chat log and connected users